okfde/infra/offenedaten/README.md

 Assuming that all works, you can finally start the fourth container:

     sudo docker run -d -p 80:80 --link db:db --link solr:solr --link redis:redis offenedaten_de

+You can safely delete the git repo, or at least remove the DB password stored in the customconfig.ini file.

 #Base data
 Now we move on to putting in the data basics into the CKAN instance.